Running parallel jobs with SLURM

 - Introduction and Prerequisites

-- Interactive SLURM shell
+- Interactive SLURM shell for parallel testing

 - Batch Jobs